slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 }
 ```

-Lets hit the Create option and check the logs for our server.
-You should have seen a request to your `resource_widget`
+Let's hit the Create option and check the logs for our server.
+You should have seen a request to your `create_resource`
 url.
 This request tells Asana what fields to display here.
 For now, you should change your server to respond with
 the "My Modal" example on the right.
 You can add more to this this by referencing the
 [Resource Modal Reference](resource-modal).